ch3rag/Learning-Salesforce/Notes.md

 -- Challenges
 SELECT Name, Department, Title, Phone, Email FROM Contact WHERE Title LIKE '%VP%' AND Department = 'Finance' ORDER BY Name DESC LIMIT 3

+-- Parent Child Relationship
+-- Limitations:
+-- 1. Only One Level Deep Relationship Is Supported
+-- 2. Up to 20 Related Objects Are Supported.
+Below Query Uses 2 Related Objects (Contact, Opportunity) SELECT Name, Phone, Website, (SELECT Name, Department FROM Contacts WHERE Department = 'Finance'), (SELECT Name, Amount FROM Opportunities) FROM Account
 ```